Trans-Am Series: TA

 TA class cars are high-performance Grand Touring race cars with a tubular chassis and a Cadillac CTS-V, Chevrolet Camaro (Gen 6), Dodge Challenger (Gen 3), or Ford Mustang (Gen 6) full-scale replica body built by Advanced Composite Products or Derhaag Motorsports.
 All body types are eligible from the first year of production of the street car to five years after production ends.
 After each body model's full eligibility ends, each body will be partially eligible for an additional five years, and may be used in up to five races per year of eligibility.
 Cars may use a single-element rear wing.

 Older body styles may continue to be used in the West Coast Championship, Northern Regional Cup, and Southern Regional Cup for an additional 10-years after partial-eligibility for the National Championship has ended.
 Cars using a Trans Am approved body model with bodies from alternate manufacturers that are approved to run in the SCCA Club GT1 class may be approved to run in the West Coast Championship, Northern Regional Cup, or Southern Regional Cup on a case-by-case basis.

 Power comes from overhead valve (two per cylinder), pushrod, naturally aspirated, carbureted (single 4-barrel) 366 cubic inch (5.99 L) V8 engines producing 850+ horsepower.
 The minimum base weight is 2,780 pounds.
 Current rules allow for the use of leaded gasoline, whereas all other classes except XGT must use unleaded gas.
 Automatic transmissions are prohibited, and manual transmissions must have no more than five forward gear ratios, as well as a functional reverse gear.
 Sequential shifting transmissions are permitted, as well as commercially available No-Lift Shift (NLS) systems, and also "auto-blip" RPM matching systems for downshifting.
-Traction Control systems or devices that function independently of the driver are strictly prohibited, as is ABS (Anti-skid Braking System).
+Traction Control systems or devices that function independently of the driver are strictly prohibited, as is ABS (Anti-lock Braking System).